 - The cervical spine (upper back and neck)

-The pain of a herniated disc can keep a person bedridden for weeks on end and may take many months to fully recover from this injury.
-The Mayo Clinic advises seeking medical treatment if you start to notice pain from your neck or back pain moves down to your arm or leg.
+The pain of a herniated disc can keep a person bedridden for weeks, and it may take many months to recover fully.
+Mayo Clinic advises seeking medical treatment if you notice back or neck pain moving down to your arm or leg.

 For a free legal consultation with a herniated discs lawyer serving Tampa, 800-747-3733

 The Importance of a Herniated Disc Medical Diagnosis

 We recommend that anyone who feels back pain after an accident gets a complete diagnostic test as soon as possible.
 Doctors rely on physical examination and imaging tests, such as MRI or CT scans, to diagnose the cause of your symptoms and develop an appropriate treatment plan.

 Once you have a complete diagnostic showing your herniated disc is linked to your car accident, you might consider taking legal action.

 If so, contact a car accident lawyer in Tampa specializing in herniated disc injuries.
 Detailed medical documentation allows us to step in and start negotiations with the liable party’s representatives on your behalf.
 We can also assist you in filing a personal injury lawsuit.

 Document Your Medical Care

 Detailed documentation is key to building a solid case.
 The paperwork gathered after the car accident can help mitigate any issues with your insurer or the at-fault driver’s insurance company.